EarthScope/libslink/README.md

-# libslink: the SeedLink client library

-This package contains the source code, documentation and example code for libslink, the SeedLink client library.
-For further information regarding the library interface and usage see the documentation in the 'doc' directory, including a Users Guide and man pages.

-The library should work in Linux, BSD (and derivatives like macOS), Solaris and MS-Windows environments.
+# libslink

+A C library for SeedLink clients.

+This project is a general purpose library for communicating with a SeedLink server.
+The library supports [SeedLink v4](https://docs.fdsn.org/projects/seedlink/), standardized by the [International FDSN](https://www.fdsn.org/), and earlier versions of the protocol.

+SeedLink is an open transport protocol commonly use for continuous seismological data streams.

+Documentation is available at https://earthscope.github.io/libslink

+Releases are available at https://github.com/EarthScope/libslink/releases

 ## Building and Installing

 In most Unix/Linux environments a simple 'make' will build the program.

-The CC and CFLAGS environment variables can be used to configure the build parameters.
+The `CC` and `CFLAGS` environment variables can be used to configure the build parameters.

-## Extras

-The 'example' directory includes an example SeedLink client that uses libslink.

-The 'doc' directory includes all associated documentation including a Users Guide and man pages for library functions.

-## Threading

-The library is thread-safe under Unix-like environments with the condition that each connection descriptor (SLCD) is handled by a single thread.
-Thread independent logging schemes are possible.
-Under WIN32 the library is not thread-safe.
+The library should work on Linux, macOS, and MS Windows.

 ## Licensing